Coefficientwise Hankel-total positivity of the row-generating polynomials for the output matrices of certain production matrices: Row-generating polynomials of exponential Riordan arrays

 Let $f_{n,k}$ denote the number of forests of rooted trees on $n$ labeled vertices having $k$ components (i.e. $k$ trees) and it was proved that which also counts the number of rooted labeled trees on $n+1$ vertices with a root degree $k$, see \cite[A137452]{Slo} for instance.
 In particular, $f_{n,1}=n^{n-1}$ is exactly the number of rooted trees on $n$ labeled vertices and $\sum_{k}f_{n,k}=(n+1)^{n-1}$ is the number of forests of rooted trees on $n$ labeled vertices.
 Denote by $\mathcal {T}(t)=\sum_{n\geq1}n^{n-1}\frac{t^n}{n!}$ the {\it tree function}, which is closely related to the famous Lambert function $W(t)=-\mathcal {T}(-t)$.
 Then one has the exponential generating function

 In \cite{Zhu213}, we proved that the matrix $[f_{n,k}]_{n,k}$ is totally positive and its row-generating polynomial is coefficientwise Hankel-totally positive.
 In addition, $(n^{n-1})_{n\geq1}$ and $((n+1)^{n-1})_{n\geq1}$ are Stieltjes moment sequences (i.e., their Hankel matrices are totally positive, respectively).
 More generally, the convolution $z_n=\sum_{k\geq0}f_{n+1,k+1}x_ky_{n-k}$ preserves Stieltjes moment property of sequences.
 Some of results above were also independently proved in \cite{Sok21}.
+Note that

-Note that is a P\'olya frequency function.
+is a P\'olya frequency ogf.
 Thus by Theorem \ref{thm+TP+ERA}, we have a more generalized result as follows.

-\begin{prop} Let $\mathcal {\textbf{F}}^{(i,j)}=[\mathcal {F}^{(i,j)}_{n,k}]_{n,k}$ be the exponential Riordan array $(\frac{e^{i\mathcal {T}(t)}}{(1-\mathcal {T}(t))^j},\mathcal {T}(t))$ for $0\leq i\leq 1$ and $0\leq j\leq 1$ and its row-generating polynomial $\mathcal {F}^{(i,j)}_n(q)=\sum_{k}\mathcal {F}^{(i,j)}_{n,k}q^k$.
+\begin{prop} Let $\mathcal {\textbf{F}}^{(i,j)}=[\mathcal {F}^{(i,j)}_{n,k}]_{n,k}$ be the exponential Riordan array $(\frac{e^{i\mathcal {T}(t)}}{(1-\mathcal {T}(t))^j},\mathcal {T}(t))$ for $i\in \{0,1\}$ and $j\in \{0,1\}$ and its row-generating polynomial $\mathcal {F}^{(i,j)}_n(q)=\sum_{k}\mathcal {F}^{(i,j)}_{n,k}q^k$.
 Then we have \begin{itemize} \item [\rm (i)] the lower-triangle $\mathcal {\textbf{F}}^{(i,j)}$ is totally positive; \item [\rm (ii)] both the row-generating polynomial sequence $(\mathcal {F}^{(i,j)}_n(q))_{n}$ and its reversed polynomial sequence $(\mathcal {F}^{(i,j)*}_n(q))_{n}$ are coefficientwise Hankel-totally positive in $q$ and $3$-$q$-log-convex; \item [\rm (iii)] the convolution $z_n=\sum_{k=0}^{n}\mathcal {\textbf{F}}^{(i,j)}_{n,k}x_ky_{n-k}$ preserves the Stieltjes moment property in $\mathbb{R}$. \end{itemize} \end{prop} Obviously, $\mathcal {\textbf{F}}^{(0,0)}=[f_{n,k}]_{n,k}$ and $\mathcal {\textbf{F}}^{(1,1)}=[f_{n+1,k+1}]_{n,k}$, which have different combinatorial interpretations.
 It is natural to ask the following question. \begin{ques} Find the combinatorial interpretation for $\mathcal {\textbf{F}}^{(0,1)}$ and $\mathcal {\textbf{F}}^{(1,0)}$, respectively. \end{ques}

 An {\it ordered forest of rooted trees} is simply a forest of rooted trees in which we have specified a linear ordering of the trees.
-Let $f_{n,k}^{ord}$ be the the number of ordered forests of rooted trees on the vertex set $[n]$ with $k$ components and it is obvious that $f_{n,k}^{ord}=f_{n,k}k!$.
+Let $f_{n,k}^{ord}$ be the number of ordered forests of rooted trees on the vertex set $[n]$ with $k$ components and it is obvious that $f_{n,k}^{ord}=f_{n,k}k!$.
 It is known that

 Let $F_n^{ord}(q)=\sum_{k=0}^nf_{n,k}^{ord}q^k$.
 Sokal \cite[Conjctures 6.7 and 6.8]{Sok21} made the following two conjectures. \begin{conj} The polynomial sequence $(F_n^{ord}(q))_{n\geq0}$ is coefficientwise Hankel-totally positive in $q$. \end{conj}